 If you are unable to gauge how long you spent on each section – set an alarm for the full 15 minutes and instead go through intervals of breathing, mantras, and slowly coming alert.

 This will allow you to have the full experience without being late for work.

 Essential Oils and Meditation

 While most workplaces are scent-free due to sensitivities or allergies; there are still ways to combine your essential oils and meditation while at work.
 There will be a light scent but nothing that should cause a negative reaction in your co-workers.

-Instead of using essential oils in a diffuser; use them as the base of light perfume.
+Instead of using essential oils in a diffuser; use them as the base of the light perfume.
 Dilute them with a carrier oil, such as coconut or sunflower oil, or lower their potency in terms of scent with water.

 Wondering what the best essential oils for perfumes would be?
 Then click here.